o3de/o3de.org/content/docs/userguide/level-database-view.md

 ---
-description: ' Use &ALY;''s &database-view; editor to create libraries of entities, prefabs, vegetation, particles, and game tokens. '
+description: ' Use Lumberyard''s Database View editor to create libraries of entities, prefabs, vegetation, particles, and game tokens. '
 title: Working with Database Libraries
 ---